ExpressVPN vs. TunnelBear (2020): Which is the Better Choice?

 As compared to ExpressVPN, TunnelBear fails at offering the same level of multiplatform compatibility.
 You only have apps for desktop, mobile, and browsers.

 There is close to no support for Fire TVs, Apple TVs, and Kodi.
+But you can install TunnelBear on Mac because TunnelBear offers a dedicated app for Mac, providing an extra layer of protection against cyber threats and ensuring your data remains confidential.
 In terms of design though, all clients look exceptional and incredibly “fun to use”.

 In comparison to ExpressVPN, the VPN applications from Tunnelbear are filled with amusing bear graphics and bear joes with cute expressions.